Warwickshire 201-300

 |

-Anne monogram backstamp.
-The indenture is in excellent condition with the
+monogram backstamp.
+The indenture is in excellent

-Mary Safford, Widow. |
+occupation of one Mary Safford, Widow. |

 Aston |